-In Active mode, ISINKA and ISINKB can be enabled in software using the register fields defined in Table 96.
-If required, the Current Sink functions may also be controlled by the Hibernate bit.
+In Active mode, ISINKA can be enabled in software using the CS1_ENA register field defined in Table 96.
+If required, the Current Sink function may also be controlled by the Hibernate bit.

 Note that these control bits do not exist for ISINKC, ISINKD or ISINKE.